bindumehersai/Wedding-Card/README.md

 - **HTML5, CSS3, and JavaScript**: The foundation of the webpage for structure, styling, and interactivity.
 - **Font Awesome**: Beautiful icons to enhance the user interface.
 - **Google Fonts**: Custom fonts for a touch of elegance.
-- **SweetAlert**: Eye-catching alerts to surprise and engage your visitors.

 ## 🚀 **Installation**
 Get this project up and running locally with these simple steps: